scarletjs/scarlet/README.md

 ## Intercepting Asynchronously

 We have left the ability to intercept asyncronously up to you.
 It is important that you understand the implications of doing this.
-To intercept asyncronously would be done as follows:
+To intercept asyncronously you can do the following:

 ```javascript
 var Scarlet = require('scarlet');